graalvm/graalvm-demos/native-image-jmx-demo/README.md

 ### Dynamic Proxy Configuration

-JMX uses dynamic proxies, a [dynamic feature](../DynamicFeatures.md) of Java, to access MBeans.
-To be able to interact with the custom `SimpleMBean` at run time, you need to provide Native Image with additional [dynamic proxy configuration](../DynamicProxy.md) for the MBean interface.
-For this, you can see a JSON file in working directory named _proxy-config.json_ with the following contents:
+JMX uses dynamic proxies to access MBeans.
+To be able to interact with the custom `SimpleMBean` at run time, you need to provide Native Image with additional [dynamic proxy configuration](https://www.graalvm.org/dev/reference-manual/native-image/dynamic-features/DynamicProxy/) for the MBean interface.
+For this, you can see a JSON file in a working directory named _proxy-config.json_ with the following contents:

 ```json
 [